-Eric Williams himself was explicit and unambiguous in his view that the spirit of West Indian nationalism should find ultimate expression in a political federation with a strong center.
+Eric Williams himself was explicit and unambiguous in his view that the spirit of West Indian nationalism should find ultimate expression in a political federation with a strong centre.

-Others in the regional leadership, including Grantley Adams and Norman Manley shared in the consensus for an advance into political federation, even if they were not as convinced as Williams was to the idea of a strong federal centre.
+Others in the regional leadership, including Grantley Adams and Norman Manley, shared in the consensus for an advance into political federation.
+They were not, however, as convinced as Williams was, of the idea of a strong federal centre.

-It is now history that the federal adventure became unstuck after Jamaica's secession, a seismic political event which continues to reverberate in West Indian Affairs down through the years.
+It is now history that the federal adventure became unstuck after Jamaica's secession, a seismic political event which continues to reverberate in West Indian affairs down through the years.

 There are those who still today question Williams' mathematics.
-But his subtraction that "one from ten leaves nought" now appears to be more in the nature of political prophecy than what appeared at the time to be his own special and seemingly self serving calculation.
+His subtraction that "one from ten leaves nought" now appears to be more in the nature of a political equation than what appeared at the time to be his own special and seemingly self serving calculation.